shahinmnm/Poker-Telegram-Bot/README.md

     > Get token from [@BotFather](https://telegram.me/BotFather).
 3. Start the bot `make up`.

+#### Optional environment variables

+- `POKERBOT_RATE_LIMIT_PER_MINUTE`: Overrides the per-chat message rate limit enforced by the bot.
+The default is `20`, matching Telegram's guidance for group chats when using webhooks.
+Lower the value if your deployment is frequently rate limited or raise it if you need to burst above the default throughput.

 ### FAQ

 1. It shows `not enough players` after `/start`.